What is Argo?

 https://doi.org/10.1175/BAMS-D-19-0193.1

 Argo has been described by New York Times science writer Justin Gillis as “one of the scientific triumphs of the age”.
 The triumphs have been technological and scientific.
-The free access to Argo data means that there is wide usage – over 4000 scientific publications have referred to or used Argo data as have 350 PhD theses.
+The free access to Argo data means that there is wide usage – over 6000 scientific publications have referred to or used Argo data as have almost 500 PhD theses.
 To learn more, click here.

 Two science outcomes are worth highlighting.
 Argo has greatly reduced the uncertainty of global heat storage estimates and hence projections of sea level rise.
 The changes in salinity monitored by Argo also allow changes in global rainfall patterns to be studied.
 Finally, the ready access to the data provides an educational resource to give the general public an ability to look inside the ocean.